-Exception: The PostNord Parcel service will be stopped and returned when the flight connection is canceled.
+Exception: The PostNord Parcel service will be stopped and returned when the service uses a network that is currently closed.

 We are working to find ways to send consignments to other countries in the world, but are at present unable to accept letters and parcels except to the above-mentioned countries.
 For high-priority and urgent corporate goods, it may in certain cases be possible to use the Air and Ocean courier service.
 You can contact that unit on firstname.lastname@example.org to see if we can provide help.

 From March 16, consignments destined for other countries that are handed in or posted will be stored at PostNord until it is possible to transport them.

 The postal services in several countries have previously announced that they are avoiding face-to-face interactions when delivering mail, which in many cases is delaying the delivery process within those countries.

 There may also of course be delays from all countries, depending on which restrictions each individual country has introduced.

 PostNord is an important part of the national infrastructure in Sweden.
 As is the case with the rest of society, PostNord is also exposed to the spread of the coronavirus, and is impacted by the resulting restrictions.
 For us, this means that many more employees than usual are absent due to illness or are off work caring for children who are ill.
 The employees who are at work are doing their utmost to ensure that the high absenteeism is noticed as little as possible in terms of the collections and deliveries carried out for our services for letters, parcels and heavier goods.
 PostNord as an employer is also reviewing the options for hiring more additional temporary staff than usual.